FREE EXPEDITED SHIPPING

 Credit: The Cold Wire

-When it comes to stocking your baking cupboard, pure vanilla extract is a must-have.
-Everything you prepare becomes richer and more flavorful with it.
-We recommend using pure vanilla extract, not imitation.
-It is not cheap, but it's well worth it.
+When you're setting up your baking cupboard, pure vanilla extract is a must-have.
+It makes everything you bake taste richer and more flavorful.
+We suggest using pure vanilla extract, not imitation.
+While it might cost a bit more, it's definitely worth it.

 13) Nuts